top of page

 Lightness instead of burden.

-Keeping everything — without being weighed down by it.
+Keep everything — without being weighed down by it.

-Storage is not a lack, but a gift that frees you from pressure
+but a gift that frees you from the pressure

-to keep everything in your own house.
+of having to keep everything inside your own house.

-Your possessions may stay with you —
+Your belongings may stay with you —

 just not on your shoulders.

-A village that carries.
+A village that carries with you.

 Many people fear the step into a tiny house